Counting My Blessings: My Breast Cancer Story

 Some of you may know me as the author of Counting My Chickens, a home and garden website and blog.
 But I’m not counting chickens today.
 Instead, I’m counting my blessings.

-On September 13 of this year, I received the news that no woman wants to hear.
+On September 13, 2016, I received the news that no woman wants to hear.
 I was diagnosed with Stage II breast cancer.
 I haven’t yet talked about my diagnosis on my blog or on social media.
 In fact, this recounting may be the first that some of my friends and extended family are hearing about it.
 But today, as we reach the end of Breast Cancer Awareness Month, I decided it was time to tell my story.
 Let’s just call it my big F* You to cancer.

 My Breast Cancer Story

 My story starts out innocently enough.
 On September 1, the Thursday before Labor Day, I went for my annual mammogram, as I have done every year since turning 40.
 This year was different, though.
 I had lost my mom to breast cancer the day after Christmas and, eight months later, my grief still overwhelmed me at times.
 I checked a box on the intake form agreeing to undergo a more expensive 3D mammogram and to pay the additional costs not covered by insurance.
 That simple scratch of the pen may have saved my life.

 After a few minutes, the mammogram technician came out into the waiting room to take me back for the procedure.
 Predictably, I started to cry when she asked if I had a family history of breast cancer.
 But the mammogram itself was uneventful.
 I couldn’t tell any difference between the 3D mammogram and the regular kind.
 I couldn’t remember whether I had checked the box last year, too.
 I hoped I did.